PySimpleGUI/PySimpleGUI/readme.md

 The first step is to create the form object using the desired form customization.

     with FlexForm('Everything bagel', auto_size_text=True, default_element_size=(30,1)) as form:

-Let's go through the options available when creating a form.
+This is the definition of the FlexForm object:

-    def __init__(self, title,
+    def FlexForm(title,
         default_element_size=(DEFAULT_ELEMENT_SIZE[0], DEFAULT_ELEMENT_SIZE[1]),
         auto_size_text=DEFAULT_AUTOSIZE_TEXT,
         scale=(None, None),